auraoupa/perf-pangeo-deployments/README.md

 ### Personnal computer (PC)

 The more direct deployment is on a personnal computer : in my case, it is a Dell machine with 2 Intel Xeon Processors with 4 cores and a total of 33,66 GB memory.
-The data are accessible through a sshfs mounting (data lives on a local server).
-I simply launch a jupyter notebook on a firefox browser.
+The dataset is accessible through a sshfs mounting (data lives on a local server).
+I simply launch a jupyter notebook in a firefox browser.

 On this very simple PANGEO deployment, I made several tests by varying the number of workers, the number of cores and size of memory remaining constant.